hclent/Science-Citation-Knowledge-Extractor/README.md

 The files in the Discovery Environment that you will need are:

 * The py-processors  BioNLP Server jar, `processors-server.jar`
     * This jar is used to annotate the texts.
-It is initialized to use 3G of memory but you can increase by editing [this line of multi_preprocess.py](https://github.com/hclent/Science-Citation-Knowledge-Extractor/blob/master/flask/multi_preprocess.py#L30).
+It is initialized to use 10G of memory but you can increase by editing [this line of multi_preprocess.py](https://github.com/hclent/Science-Citation-Knowledge-Extractor/blob/master/flask/multi_preprocess.py#L30).
-    * If you you are running SCKE with either large documents or on a large amount of documents 3G will not be enough memory for the jar file!
+    * If you you are running SCKE with either large documents or on a large amount of documents 10G will not be enough memory for the jar file!
 We give SCKE 100G of memory to run it in production.
-If you experience problems, try bumpting the memory up to 5G, 10G, or 25G.
+If you experience problems, try bumpting the memory up to 25G, 50G, or more.
 * Our trained `FastText` word vectors file, `scke_lower.vec`

 Appart from the Discovery Environment, we also make use of `nltk`'s stopwords.
-You can download these easily by entering the python shelly and
+You can download these easily by entering the python shell and

 ```
 import nltk